 In Connecticut, teens have two routes for obtaining a driver's license—registered driver's education and self-study.
-And once the teen obtains a license, certain restrictions apply until the teen reaches the age of 18.
+Once the teen obtains a license, certain restrictions apply until the teen reaches the age of 18.

-Persons who do not proceed through a registered driver's education course will begin by taking a written and vision exam to obtain their instruction permit (the testing is available at certain DMV locations).
-This permit allows the youth to drive only with a licensed instructor or an adult who is at least 20 years old and has a driver's license.
-However, the applicant's parent or guardian is required to complete two hours of instruction concerning the rules and regulations for youth drivers.
+After obtaining a learner's permit, a teen driver can begin driving with a licensed instructor or an adult who is at least 20 years old and has possessed a driver's license for at least 4 years.
+The applicant's parent or guardian is required to complete two hours of instruction concerning the rules and regulations for youth drivers.
 After 180 days with the permit, the youth may apply for a driver's license with the DMV.
-To obtain the license, the youth must show completion of eight hours of driver's safety education, 40 hours of behind-the-wheel time, pass the final driving test, and pay a $72 fee.
+To obtain the license, the youth must show completion of eight hours of driver's safety education, 40 hours of behind-the-wheel time, and pass the final driving test.
+(Conn.
+Gen. Stat. §§ 14-36, 14-36j (2024).)

 Even after obtaining a driver's license, drivers until the age of 18 have specific rules applicable to only them:

 Any violation of these restrictions will result in the police officer immediately seizing the driver's license for 48 hours.
 After the 48 hours have passed, the driver can retrieve the license at the police station if accompanied by a parent or guardian.
 If found guilty of these infractions, the driver's license will be suspended for 30 days.
 For a second offense, the driver's license will be suspended for six months or until the age of 18, whichever is longer.
 (Conn.
-Gen. Stat.
-Ann. § 14-36g (2024).)
+Gen. Stat. §§ 14-36g, 14-36i (2024).)

 Additionally, drivers under the age of 18 are subject to increased penalties for certain offenses.